Franklin Township, Darke County, Ohio: Geography

 No municipalities are located in Franklin Township.

 Name and history

 Franklin Township was established in 1839, and named for the printer and statesman Benjamin Franklin.
 It is one of twenty-one Franklin Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-The trustees in 2007 were Gary Hutchinson, Terry Warner, and Jack Brumbaugh, and the clerk is Bonnie Feitshans.